 However, there are no questions of reliability and other things.
 Both NVMe SSDs are reliable and durable, comparing each of them.
 But, this is the thing that makes this decision tough.

-Both the drives are not inexpensive if you are looking to buy a 1 TB or higher version.
+Both drives are not inexpensive if you are looking to buy a 1 TB or higher version.
 So, a prior research is important.
 So, don’t worry.
 I have done everything for you.
 Just go through this article and you will surely find it easy to make the final decision without any issue.

 Samsung 970 EVO vs Samsung 970 EVO Plus: Best Pick?